Arizona Supreme Court

 The Court of Appeals relied on A.R.S. § 25-401(2) which provides that joint legal decision-making “means both parents share decision-making and neither parent’s rights or responsibilities are superior except with respect to specified decisions as set forth … in the final judgment or order.”
 From this the Court of Appeals concluded that because final say necessarily gives superior rights to one parent, it cannot be “joint” under the statute.

-The Arizona Supreme Court vacated this part of the appellate opinion and held that family courts do have authority to order final say and that these orders do not convert to sole legal decision-making.
+The Arizona Supreme Court held that family courts do have authority to order final say and that these orders do not convert to sole legal decision-making.
 This reinstated the prevailing interpretation that final say functions as joint legal decision-making, meaning parents still must consult in good faith before any non-emergency decisions are made.
 If parents disagree after consultation, a parent with final say may exercise that authority to make the decision.